derekenos/derekenos.com-generator/README.md

 project-weather-station-82fc52a8-original.mp4
 ```

-The only required derivative for a video is the poster image, which also has a template, defined by [derivative_video_poster_filename_template](https://github.com/derekenos/derekenos.com-generator/blob/dc888fb0eee1d02860b87d82dc3cec48eb3f6dd9/context.json#L86), like:
+The only required derivative for a video is the poster image, which also has a template, as defined by [derivative_video_poster_filename_template](https://github.com/derekenos/derekenos.com-generator/blob/dc888fb0eee1d02860b87d82dc3cec48eb3f6dd9/context.json#L86), like:
 ```
 {base_filename}-poster.png
 ```